Animal Welfare Duty

 There are Codes of Practice to help people ensure the needs of their pets are met.
-There are Codes of Practice for different animals, including dogs and cats.
+There are Codes of Practice for dogs, cats, horses (including ponies and donkeys etc) and primates.
 While it is not an offence to not comply with a Code of Practice, they are used by our officers to determine whether the needs of an animal are being met.
 They can also be used in courts as evidence.

 There are two key offences under the Act.
 The first relates to failing to ensure that the needs of an animal is met (s.9).
 The second, and more serious offence, relates to unnecessary suffering (s.4).